 Beyond high-risk groups, there’s a small unexplained incidence of young, apparently-healthy individuals suffering from IS after cannabis use.
 It may be that there’s no link between these cases of stroke and cannabis use, or it may be that a genetic predisposition to such phenomena exists.
 Presently, the sole consistent variable found in patients with cannabis-associated IS is male gender.

 More work is needed to establish the relationship

 Evidence supporting the link between cannabis use and ischemic stroke is increasing, but a precise causal relationship is yet to be determined.
 The apparent chronological relationship between cannabis use and stroke onset is the most compelling circumstantial evidence.
 But relapses of IS with cannabis re-exposure also points to a causal relationship.

 As medicinal cannabis becomes ever more available, and prescribed for an ever-increasing range of disorders, it’s is crucial that its potential side-effects are assessed.
-The side-effects of cannabis are apparently benevolent for the most part, and the subset of individuals that could potentially be affected is so small that it’s in no way a justification to withhold cannabis medications from the wider population.
-Furthermore, there is great potential in cannabinoid therapies to assist those recovering from stroke.
+The side-effects of cannabis are apparently minor for the most part, and the subset of individuals that could potentially be affected is small.
+While it may not be justification to withhold cannabis medications from the wider population, the connection of cannabis to stroke should be considered when prescribed.